nkolban/duktape-esp32/docs/README.md

 ### Network connection
 * If your ESP32 is configured to connect to a specific access point and it is no longer available, the device will go back to being an access point for reconfiguration.
-* You can force your ESP32 to become an access point for recofiguration by holding GPIO25 high (3.3V) at boot.
+* You can force your ESP32 to become an access point for reconfiguration by holding GPIO25 high (3.3V) at boot.